Stanley Roseman drawing Trappist monks in choir

 Roseman and Davis were welcomed by Abbot Burkhard Ellegast at Melk in the autumn of 1978.
 The Abbot introduced them to Brother Jonas, who gave them a tour of the monastery.
 The artist drew the blond-haired, bearded monk at prayer in choir and at study in his cell.
 The artist also drew Brother Jonas in the calefactory, (fig. 9, below), where they had coffee together after dinner and enjoyed convivial conversations about music, art, and architecture.
 The calefactory in medieval monasteries was one of the only rooms with a fireplace and was used as a sitting room by the community.

 The majestic Benedictine Abbey of Melk, a splendid example of Baroque architecture, stands on a high plateau overlooking the Danube.
 The history of the monastery dates from 1089 when the Margrave Leopold II of Austria invited a community of Benedictine monks to reside in his ancestral castle of the Babenbergs at Melk.
-The ruler's heir Leopold III, born at Melk in 1075, is venerated as Patron Saint of Austria and the Abbey.
+The ruler's heir Leopold III, born at Melk in 1075, is venerated as Patron Saint of Austria and the monastery.

 "I learned that Beethoven's teacher the respected musicologist and composer J. G. Albrechtsberger was educated at Melk and later appointed organist at the Abbey and chapel-master of St. Stephen's Cathedral in Vienna.
 Mozart performed in the monastery's elegant reception room called the Marble Hall.
 In c.1949 a copy of Haydn's score Violin Concerto in A Major was discovered in the extensive music archives of the Abbey library.
 The composition has since become known as the 'Melk Concerto.' "